-As well as being responsible to the Dean for the conduct of Chapel services, the Chaplains take the initiative in organizing a wide range of activities designed to appeal to students, Fellows and staff.
+The Chaplains take the initiative in organizing a wide range of activities designed to appeal to students, Fellows and staff.
 Some of these have a Christian perspective e.g. bible study groups, retreats, book groups discussing writings on faith and services aimed at those with families.
-Others are more secular e.g. the termly Chapel film nights, College getaway days and parties traditionally hosted by Chaplains such as the Shrove Tuesday pancake party and exam term 'de-stress' events.
+Others are more recreational e.g. Chapel film nights, College getaway days and parties traditionally hosted by Chaplains such as the Shrove Tuesday pancake party and exam term 'de-stress' events.

-They also conduct occasional offices, including weddings and baptisms.
+The Chaplains also conduct occasional offices, including weddings and baptisms.
 The Chapel has in recent years supported applications for marriage by Special Licence from resident and non-resident members in appropriate circumstances, and the Chaplains often conduct weddings during the vacations.
 In addition Chaplains prepare members of College for confirmation, encourage those who may have a vocation to the ministry, and offer guidance and advice to all who seek it.